simphony/SimNanoDOME/docs/usage.md

 <figcaption style="display: table-caption; caption-side: bottom; text-align:center">

-_Diagram showing the pattern of CUDS objects that SimNanoDOME expects to find in the session's knowledge graph for the cfd mode._
+_Diagram showing the pattern of CUDS objects that SimNanoDOME expects to find in the session's knowledge graph and the CUDS objects that are produced as simulation outputs for the cfd mode._

 </figcaption>